 - Wash the eggplants thoroughly under running water and pat dry them.
 Create one horizontal and one vertical slit 3/4 way from the bottom of the eggplants.
 The crown should remain attached.

 - Fill in the spice mixtures by hand or with the help of a butter knife in the eggplants.
 Do not over-fill the spices.

-- Heat 2tbsp oil in a large pot on a medium saute setting.
+- Heat 2 tablespoons oil in a large pot on a medium sauté setting.
 Add eggplants and cook for about 1 minute to brown the skin.
-Add 2 tbsp water and Shredded tomatoes.
+Add 2 tablespoons water and Shredded tomatoes.
 Cover the lid and cook for 20 minutes on medium or until the eggplants are soft.

 - Add shredded Paneer and mix it gently with the help of a silicone spatula.
 Cook for an additional 2 minutes or until gravy is thick.